A visit to Old Fort Erie, Ontario

 I was told that the meat was delivered by boat from England.
 Can you image in which state that arrived?
 Even when it was protected by lots of salt.

-The fort has also a little museum.
+Please do not miss the museum which is also in the main building.
 When I was there old toys were demonstrated to the children.
 Believe it or not - they had fun in watching and trying them.

 Ontario, Werben Sie bei uns, Advertise in our Internet travel guides